ollehallin/workstation/README.md

 ### Ansible Vault

-Some of the plays configures services that use secrets (e.g., my AWS credentials).
+Some of the playbooks configures services that use secrets (e.g., my AWS credentials).
 Everything that should be hidden from _your_ eyes is encrypted by means of `ansible-vault` (part of the normal Ansible installation).

 I store secret stuff in the encrypted file `ansible/vars/secrets.yml` and in some of the files in `ansible/files`.